cs01/gdbgui/docs/screenshots.md

 ![image](https://github.com/cs01/gdbgui/raw/master/screenshots/gdbgui2.png)

 Enter the binary and args just as you'd call them on the command line.
-Binary is restored when gdbgui is opened at a later time.
+The binary is restored when gdbgui is opened at a later time.

 ![image](https://github.com/cs01/gdbgui/raw/master/screenshots/load_binary_and_args.png)